nkeynes-oracle/Internships-Brisbane/README.md

 of the repo that you can click to add issues to Projects, stories, etc.

+### Testing
+Tests can be run using Ruby via running `rake test` in the WebServer directory.

 ## Becoming a Main Contributor
 Just ask, and I'm sure I'd just add you directly to the repo to make changes.